alvarolm/mceliece/README.md

----
-**⚠️ EXPERIMENTAL - USE AT YOUR OWN RISK**
+>** EXPERIMENTAL - USE AT YOUR OWN RISK**
+>

-This is an experimental implementation that has not been independently reviewed or audited.
+>This is an experimental implementation that has not been independently reviewed or audited.
 It should not be used in production environments.
 Use at your own peril.

----

 # Classic McEliece